 - Tags (3 to 5): Tag articles to ensure relevant recommended articles.

 - Search recommendations: Search recommendations added to each article.

 - Hyperlinks (2 or more): Learn how to add hyperlinks.

 - Images, screenshots, or diagrams (2 or more): Include media, such as images or videos to enrich content.

 - A title that appeals to a human with a job: Example - Create beautiful articles for your developers

-- An article type assignment: Assign the appropriate article type in Page Settings > Article type.
+- A page type assignment: Assign the appropriate page type in Page Settings > Page type.

 - "What it looks like" image: An image of what a visual element may look like when the customer properly follows directions